 How You Can Help

 These initiatives would not be possible without the generosity of our donors and the commitment of our volunteers, leaders, and Team Cassie + Friends.
 Together, we are making meaningful change for children, teens, and families across Canada.
+Your support ensures that critical research and resources reach youth and families in need.
+Every contribution helps us move closer to a future where no child faces the challenges of rheumatic disease alone.

 Leave A Comment